jb55/date-time/Readme.md

 This function will optionally take a format string, a date object, and a locale object.
 The formatting options are copied/inspired from the PHP date formating function to make it easier to remember.

+By default the function will return the current date with the format `F j, Y`.

 | Key | Example | Details |
 |:---:|:-------:|:--------|
 | Y | 2014 | Year full |